Jaygagaga/UGErebuttal/README.md

 **2. No analysis for the failure cases.** We note that this behavior appears to be **model-specific variance**.
 Following the suggestion, we also undertake an error case analysis on Nearest POI task in Beijing.In one example, the model predicts a POI along a nearby main road, while the ground truth is slightly closer on a parallel pedestrian path.
 Although both are spatially close, the model favors the POI with stronger road connectivity, suggesting reliance on **coarse structural proximity cues**, which makes **fine-grained distance distinctions** more challenging.

-**3. CityLens.** CityLens focuses on urban socio-economic prediction from visual data, formulated as supervised learning over predefined indicators.
-In contrast, our work targets representation learning and evaluation, aiming to assess whether multimodal embeddings can align visual, textual, and spatial graph information.
+**3. CityLens.** CityLens focuses on urban socio-economic prediction from visual data, while our work targets **representation learning and evaluation** for aligning visual, textual, and spatial graph information.
 We will cite CityLens and clarify this distinction in the revision.

 **4. Data leakage.** We take several steps to avoid leakage between training (SRP/SCC) and evaluation:
-- **Spatial separation:**
-  Anchor locations in train/test sets are **spatially separated**, so their local subgraphs (≤1000 nodes) have minimal or no overlap.
+- **Spatial separation:**  Anchor locations in train/test sets are **spatially separated**, so their local subgraphs (≤1000 nodes) have minimal or no overlap.
-- **Independent candidate pools:**
-  When local candidates are insufficient, additional candidates are sampled **only from the test set**, ensuring no training data is used.
+- **Independent candidate pools:**  When local candidates are insufficient, additional candidates are sampled **only from the test set**, ensuring no training data is used.
-- **Mitigating overlap:**
-  While entity names may recur, the **spatial configurations, subgraphs, and SRP/SCC descriptions** are distinct across splits, reducing near-duplicate leakage.
+- **Mitigating overlap:**  While entity names may recur, the **spatial configurations, subgraphs, and SRP/SCC descriptions** are distinct across splits, reducing near-duplicate leakage.
 We will clarify this process in the appendix.

 **5. PIGEON/Geo-R.** We additionally evaluate on the IM2GPS3K benchmark (used by PIGEON/Geo-R) by converting coordinate predictions into our ranking setting.